graphile/graphile.github.io/src/pages/postgraphile/debugging.md

 ### Step 2: try your query in GraphiQL

 It sometimes helps to try doing the same thing a different way, and this is where GraphiQL comes in handy.
 Take the query you're running and execute it via GraphiQL.
 Is it producing the same issue?
-Note that we currently do not support setting headers in GraphiQL (although it is set to use `Credentials: same-origin` which is helpful if you're using cookie-based sessions).
+Note that you can set headers in GraphiQL by ensuring that you're using the enhanced GraphiQL (`--enhance-graphiql` or `enhanceGraphiql: true`) and pressing the `Headers` button.

 ### Step 3: increase PostGraphile's logging